stephanoumenos/Hashkell-Subtitles/README.md

 Command line utility to automatically download subtitles for your files using their calculated hash.

-(This is still being tested, but should be _functional_ for most files)

 ## Usage

 First go to [Open Subtitles](https://www.opensubtitles.org) and find out your language code.
 You can do that by just selecting your language, pressing Search and it's going to be at the end of the url.